michael-sumner/go-make-things/content/articles/2021/2021-08-04-injecting-text-instead-of-html-with-vanilla-js-to-reduce-your-risk-of-xss-attacks.md

 [Here's a demo of this technique.](https://codepen.io/cferdinandi/pen/abWaByy)

+_**Note:** A savvy reader also pointed out that the `String.replace()` approach to removing `javascript:` can be thwarted by using a string like this: `javajavascript:script:alert(1)`.
+This hack would require knowing specifically how our sanitizing code works, but it is still a vulnerability._

 ## What's next?

 Using properties that set plain text values are great if you're _only_ adding text, but if you're adding a lot of markup around it, using `document.createElement()` for every element can get tedious.
 Properties that inject HTML like `Element.innerHTML` and `Element.outerHTML` properties are so much easier.